ymich9963/WULPSC/README.md

  - Step 7.
 Have fun.

  ## Troubleshooting
  Make sure the VSCode configuration folder exists and the directories are correct.
 Delete any auto-generated files or folders and rebuild if it won't build.
 To flash you will need to setup the correct COMx port and choose UART when doing so.

+ For WiFi to work in some cases port forwarding or placing the IP address into the DMZ may be required if errors occur.
+PLease advise your internet service provider for doing so.